subhasisbanik/google-photos-migrator/README.md

 ### Edited images (e.g. "foo-edited.jpg") don't have their own JSON files

-It appears that images that were edited using Google Photos (e.g. rotated or edited on a mobile device) **don't** get their own JSON sidecar files.
+It appears that images that were edited using Google Photos (e.g. rotated or edited on a mobile device) **don't** get their own JSON files.

 For example, for image file `foo-edited.jpg` we _don't_ get `foo-edited.json` nor `foo-edited.jpg.json`.
 Instead we must rely on the JSON file from the original image.